osteele/gojekyll/README.md

 These will probably not change.

+- `uniq` doesn't work the same way as in Jekyll / Shopify Liquid.
+See the [Go Liquid differences](https://github.com/osteele/liquid#differences) for more on this.
+- Real Jekyll provides an (undocumented) `jekyll.version` variable to templates.
+Copying this didn't seem right.
 - `serve` generates pages on the fly; it doesn't write to the file system.
 - Files are cached to `/tmp/gojekyll-${USER}`, not `./.sass-cache`
 - Server live reload is always on.